Banjoei/Universe_Funkin/docs/building.md

-﻿# Building Friday Night Funkin': Kade Engine
+﻿# Building The Universe Funkin'

 **Please note** that these instructions are for compiling/building the game.
-If you just want to play Kade Engine, **play in your browser or download a build instead**: **[play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest) ⋅ [latest development build (windows)](https://ci.appveyor.com/project/KadeDev/kade-engine-windows/build/artifacts) ⋅ [latest development build (macOS)](https://ci.appveyor.com/project/daniel11420/kade-engine-macos/build/artifacts) ⋅ [latest development build (linux)](https://ci.appveyor.com/project/daniel11420/kade-engine-linux/build/artifacts)**.
+If you just want to play The Universe Funkin', **play in your browser or download a build instead**: **[play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest) ⋅ [latest development build (windows)](https://ci.appveyor.com/project/KadeDev/kade-engine-windows/build/artifacts) ⋅ [latest development build (macOS)](https://ci.appveyor.com/project/daniel11420/kade-engine-macos/build/artifacts) ⋅ [latest development build (linux)](https://ci.appveyor.com/project/daniel11420/kade-engine-linux/build/artifacts)**.
 If you want to build the game yourself, continue reading.

 **Also note**: you should be familiar with the commandline.
 If not, read this [quick guide by ninjamuffin](https://ninjamuffin99.newgrounds.com/news/post/1090480).

 **Also also note**: To build for *Windows*, you need to be on *Windows*.
 To build for *Linux*, you need to be on *Linux*.
 Same goes for macOS.
 You can build for html5/browsers on any platform.

 ## Dependencies
  1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/).
-You should use 4.1.5 instead of the latest version because the latest version has some problems with Friday Night Funkin': Kade Engine.
+You should use 4.1.5 instead of the latest version because the latest version has some problems with Friday Night Funkin': The Universe Funkin'.
  2. After installing Haxe, [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/).
  3. Install `git`.
 	 - Windows: install from the [git-scm](https://git-scm.com/downloads) website.